 History of Conflict in the Middle East

-The history of conflict in the Middle East traces back to ancient times, marked by the rise and fall of mighty empires such as the Babylonians, Persians, Greeks, and Romans.
-These imperial powers vied for control over the region, leaving behind a legacy of conquest, assimilation, and cultural exchange.
+These powerful civilizations vied for control over the region.
+They left behind a legacy of conquest, assimilation, and cultural exchange.
 The shifting borders of these empires laid the foundation for modern geopolitical rivalries and territorial disputes.

 The 19th and 20th centuries witnessed the emergence of European colonial powers in the Middle East, as the Ottoman Empire weakened and collapsed.
 Britain and France carved up the region through the Sykes-Picot Agreement, drawing arbitrary borders that disregarded ethnic, religious, and tribal realities.
 This colonial legacy sowed the seeds of future conflict, creating artificial nations and fueling nationalist movements.